ariful228/Git-GitHub/readme.md

 <br><br>

 # Merging
+>[!IMPORTANT]
     Merging is the process of integrating changes from one branch into another.

 ## How Merging Works:
+>[!TIP]
     Git looks at the changes made in both branches and combines them.
 If there are conflicting changes (e.g., modifications to the same lines in the same file), Git will pause and ask  to resolve the conflict manually.

 <details style="border: 1px solid #000000; padding: 10px; border-radius: 5px; background-color: #f9f9f9; color: #000000;">
     <summary> Steps to Merge a Branch: </summary>